 3. Stir in 1 cup of the mozzarella cheese, parmesan cheese, 1/4 teaspoon of salt and 1/8 teaspoon black pepper.
 Add the spinach and mix well to combine.

-4. Preheat the oven to 375 degrees.
-Spray a 9×13″ baking dish with cooking spray and pour 1/2 of the marinara sauce into the bottom of the prepared baking dish and spread evenly.
+4. Pour 1/2 of the marinara sauce into the bottom of a greased baking dish and spread evenly.

-5. Open each shell and stuff well with the ricotta mixture, then place in the marinara sauce in the baking dish.
+5. Stuff each shell with the ricotta mixture, then place in the marinara sauce in the baking dish.
 Top with the remaining marinara sauce and mozzarella cheese.

 6. Coat a sheet of foil with cooking spray or oil and place over the top of the baking dish (this will keep the cheese from sticking to it).
 Bake covered for 20 minutes, then remove the foil and bake for 10 minutes more or until golden brown.